9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 Most PS5 owners should buy one external SSD and one M.2 NVMe drive.
 The external handles PS4 game playback and PS5 backups.
 The M.2 runs PS5 games natively with zero performance loss.

 Tightest budget?
-The Acer Predator GM7000 delivers 2TB of Gen 4 M.2 storage with DRAM cache for $129.99.
-That’s the lowest price on the list for a 2TB drive with competitive specs.
+The Acer Predator GM7000 delivers 2TB of Gen 4 M.2 storage with DRAM cache for less than any other 2TB drive here, even after adding a $10 heatsink.

 Complete Your Console Gaming Setup